-Various factors can contribute to this calcium deficiency.
+Various factors can prevent developing fruits from receiving enough calcium.
 These include uneven watering, improper soil pH, and root damage.

 However, much can be done to prevent blossom end rot.